A generalized Kac-Moody algebra of rank 14: Introduction

-The paper is organized in the following way: In Section~\ref{voav}, the construction of a \voa $V$ is described and the $V_{\sqrt{2}D_{12}}$-module decomposition is used to express the ${U}_1^{12}$-equivariant character of $V$ through theta series for the lattice $\sqrt{2}D_{12}$ and a vector valued modular function of weight $-6$.
-In the final section, the root lattice, the root multiplicities and the simple roots of $\g$ are determined.
+The paper is organized as follows: In Section~\ref{voav}, the construction of the \voa $V$ is described and the $V_{\sqrt{2}D_{12}}$-module decomposition is used to express the ${U}(1)^{12}$-equivariant character of $V$ through theta series of the lattice $\sqrt{2}D_{12}$ and a vector valued modular form of weight $-6$.
+In the last section, the root lattice, the root multiplicities and the simple roots of $\g$ are determined.